mopidy/mopidy/docs/extensiondev.rst

 defaults for all config values so that as few users as possible will need to change them.
 The exception is if the config value has security implications; in that case you should default to the most secure configuration.
-Leave any configurations that doesn't have meaningful defaults blank, like ``username`` and ``password``.
+Leave any configurations that don't have meaningful defaults blank, like ``username`` and ``password``.
 In the example below, we've chosen to maintain the default config as a separate file named ``ext.conf``.
-This makes it easy to e.g. include the default config in documentation without duplicating it.
+This makes it easy to include the default config in documentation without duplicating it.

 This is ``mopidy_soundspot/__init__.py``::